NMC Review of Post-Registration Standards

 This is a once-in-a-generation opportunity to influence the future of nursing care in the community in the United Kingdom.
 The QNI believes it is vital that the nursing profession, working collectively, gets this right, and we want to help the NMC to get it right for the nursing profession and for the communities served.

-The consultation also affects the registrable qualification of Specialist Community Public Health Nurse with annotations of Health Visiting, Occupational Health Nursing and School Nursing.
-The QNI is broadly satisfied with the review of these specialisms, which include core and specialist standards of proficiency.
+The review also affects the registrable qualification of Specialist Community Public Health Nurse (SCPHN) with annotations of Health Visiting, Occupational Health Nursing and School Nursing.
+These do have field-specific and core standards of proficiency under the new proposals, unlike the SPQs.

-The QNI and QNI Scotland have produced voluntary standards for some key areas of Specialist Community Nursing Practice in recent years.
+The QNI and QNI Scotland have produced a series of voluntary standards for areas of Specialist Community Nursing Practice in recent years.